 This online design portfolio has the character of a fashion spread, with well-selected attributes and succinctly written content.
 She allows the viewer plenty of breathing room in the empty space of the layout, to process the impact of her UX portfolio content.
 The case studies fall in reverse chronological order, most recent and impressive work at the top.
 A visitor gains immediate access to an example of work “above the fold,” peeking up from the bottom of the home screen.
 The experience conveys an overall modern, professional effect.

 2. Authenticity: Seka Sekanwagi

 Seka Sekanwagi works at Cash App as a UX researcher and comes from a well-rounded background in product design, interaction design, UX, and UI.
-His degree is actually in industrial design, the crafting of objects and tools, and he brings that same human-centered mindset to his work.
+His degree is actually in industrial design, crafting objects and tools, and bringing that same human-centered mindset to his design work.
 A genuine empathetic interest in other people drives his user research, questioning the meaning behind core user needs and translating them into tangible quality improvements.